Continual Learning for Instruction Following from Realtime Feedback: Results and Analysis

 \definecolor{noheuristics}{RGB}{220, 162, 55} \definecolor{nonegative}{RGB}{70, 156, 118} \definecolor{original}{RGB}{0, 0, 0} \definecolor{extradata}{RGB}{111, 178, 228} \definecolor{eighth}{RGB}{193, 125, 165}

 \autoref{fig:variations} shows results for the five agent variants over five rounds.
-Overall, learning from feedback is robust to the different design choices.\footnote{The agreement of users with post-interaction statements follows similar trends.
-We visualize it in \autoref{sec:app:eval:variantlikert}.} Reward propagation (\variantfull) has minor benefit relative to the simple reward (\variantsimplereward). \variantfull shows slightly faster learning, which means \variantsimplereward gives a poorer user experience early on, even though it catches up quickly.
+Overall, learning from feedback is robust to the different design choices.
+Reward propagation (\variantfull) has minor benefit relative to the simple reward (\variantsimplereward). \variantfull shows slightly faster learning, achieving significantly higher accuracy (80.3 $\pm$ 1.0) than \variantsimplereward (78.1 $\pm$ 1.0) in Round 3, which means \variantsimplereward gives a poorer user experience early on, though it catches up quickly.\footnote{Though initial early experiments showed a more striking promise of using heuristics to densify the reward signal, this experiment shows that densification via heuristics is not as influential as initially thought.}

 We observe that negative feedback is important: compared to \variantfull and \variantsimplereward, \variantnoneg learns slower, receives less positive feedback, and more negative feedback and reboots.
-This difference does not show in early rounds, but only appears around round three.
-It particularly stands out in the fourth round, when \variantnoneg shows an accuracy of \stdev{76.8}{1.0}, compared to \stdev{81.0}{0.9} of \variantfull.
+This difference does not show in early rounds, but appearing around round three.
+It particularly stands out in round four, when it shows an accuracy of \stdev{76.8}{1.0}, compared to \stdev{81.0}{0.9} of \variantfull.

-The experiment illustrates that we can likely start with a much weaker agent. \variantlesssup uses roughly a quarter of the demonstration initialization data available to the other variants, and indeed starts with much lower performance, \stdev{34.8}{1.8} accuracy, compared to \stdev{70.6}{1.1} for the others.
-Even this weak model is sufficient for effective learning.
-The weaker starting points leads to a much steeper learning curve, and \variantlesssup improves to \stdev{64.2}{1.5} accuracy after five rounds.
+The experiment illustrates that learning can start with a much weaker agent. \variantlesssup uses roughly a quarter of the demonstration data available to the other variants, and indeed starts with much lower performance, \stdev{34.8}{1.8} accuracy, compared to \stdev{70.6}{1.1} for the others.
+Even this weak model is sufficient for effective learning: it leads to a much steeper learning curve, improving to \stdev{64.2}{1.5} accuracy after five rounds.
 However, this comes at cost to the initial user experience: in the first round, only 2\% of interactions with \variantlesssup were rated positively by users.

-Finally, we observe the feedback data is roughly equivalent to supervised data as a learning signal, showing similar accuracy and feedback trends, with a very slight advantage to supervised data.
-Overall, \variantfull achieves equivalent performance to \variantsuponly with less than half the amount of demonstration data (i.e., as used for initialization).
-This shows the benefits of training through user interaction: not only are learning signals directly targeting current agent behavior, but the training process is significantly less expensive.
+Finally, we observe the feedback data is roughly equivalent to supervised data as a learning signal, showing similar accuracy and feedback trends. \variantfull achieves equivalent performance to \variantsuponly with less than half the amount of demonstration data (i.e., as used for initialization).
+This shows the benefits of training through user-agent interaction: not only do learning signals directly target current agent behavior, but the training process is significantly less expensive, requiring no human-human demonstrations, but instead just user-system interactions.